 Applications must include an expression of interest and commitment from an employer, academic and/or educational institution.

 If accepted, the project will acknowledge it was supported and funded by the Michener Awards Foundation.
 In addition, the project or a summary must be made available for posting on the website of the Michener Awards Foundation.

-Applications for the Michener–L. Richard O’Hagan Fellowship will open in December 2021.
+Applications for the Michener–L. Richard O’Hagan Fellowship are now closed.
+Thank you to all who submitted.